IBM/data-privacy-toolkit/docker/README.md

 ```

 where `VERSION` is the current version of the project.
 At the moment of writing this value is set to `6.0.0-SNAPSHOT`.
-Refer to the `version` value in `build.gradle` for more updated reference.
+Refer to the `version` value in `build.gradle` for an updated reference.

 ### Note
 The process of creating the jar with the dependencies does not pack models that might be required by the free text processing capabilities of the toolkit.